dart-lang/site-www/src/null-safety/migration-guide.md

 For example, if the first null-safe version is `3.0.0-nullsafety.0`, then the next one is `3.0.0-nullsafety.1`.

+You can maintain a stable release and null-safe prerelease at the same time.
+For example, if you have a stable release that's `1.0.0` and a prerelease that's `2.0.0-nullsafety.0`, you can still publish new versions of the stable release (`1.0.1`) and null-safe prerelease (`2.0.0-nullsafety.1`).

 Once null safety is available in a stable release of the Dart SDK, we encourage you to publish a stable version of your null-safe package.